Jordan F. Thorne

 Jordan Thorne was attracted to the law because of the endless learning.
 She was drawn to the educational rigor, and she found that the lessons in law and in life continue each professional day.
-It guided her to win the both the Insurance Law Award and Tax Law Award while at the University of Victoria, and now she is winning for clients at HSJ.
+It guided her to win both the Insurance Law Award and Tax Law Award while at the University of Victoria, and now she is providing that same level of excellence to clients at HSJ.

 “The most gratifying part of the practice of law is when you are able to help a client resolve a problem that they once found overwhelming or insurmountable,” she said.